How to Strengthen Your Ransomware Prevention Plan

 Prevention with Zero-Trust Is Key

-Email security works to protect an organization's attack surface from cyber threats to gain unauthorized access to the network.
-Statistics show that more than over 90% of cyberattacks begin with phishing campaigns and 30% of phishing emails are opened.
-According to the 2022 DBIR, “locking down your external-facing infrastructure, especially RDP and Emails, can go a long way toward protecting your organization against ransomware.”
+Email security protects an organization's attack surface from cyber threats to gain unauthorized access to the network.
+Statistics show that over 90% of cyberattacks begin with phishing campaigns, and 30% of phishing emails are opened.
+According to the 2022 DBIR, "locking down your external-facing infrastructure, especially RDP and Emails, can go a long way toward protecting your organization against ransomware."

 Implementing a Zero Trust strategy to your email security program will increase anti-phishing capabilities.
 A zero-trust policy in email security can help protect internal and external networks.
 It also improves compliance and deliverability.

-Because it isn’t always possible to predict an attack, and damages can be lasting and severe, ransomware insurance is another option to consider.
-This cyber insurance covers financial losses such as ransom fees or business interruption costs as a result of a ransomware attack.
+Ransomware insurance is another option to consider because predicting an attack isn't always possible, and damages can be lasting and severe.
+This cyber insurance covers financial losses such as ransom fees or business interruption costs due to a malware ransomware attack.
 Ransomware insurance can be difficult and expensive for small businesses that cannot show that they have a strong ransomware and data security plan.
-If a company cannot show that they have a solid ransomware prevention program, cyber insurance providers may terminate a policy.
+Cyber insurance providers may terminate a policy if a company cannot show that they have a solid ransomware prevention program.

 Invest in Fully-Managed Email Security Services

-Businesses must have access to the latest security tools to protect their email from advanced threats.
-It is crucial to have a fully-managed email security system in place to guard against specific threats to each business.
+Businesses must have access to the latest cyber security tools to ensure advanced threat protection.
+It is crucial to have a fully managed email security system to guard against specific threats to each business.
 The system provides the expertise and support required to protect sensitive data and other assets in the modern digital threat environment.
 Your solution should include multiple layers of security that can detect and block threats in real-time and then build upon each other to offer greater protection.

 Effective Prevention Requires Simulations and Threat Intelligence

-Threat intelligence involves gathering information on the latest ransomware threats, including the tactics, techniques, and procedures used by threat actors.
-This information can be used to inform an organization's cybersecurity strategy and help them prepare for potential ransomware attacks.
-Threat intelligence can also help organizations identify vulnerabilities in their systems and applications that could be exploited by ransomware.
+Threat intelligence involves gathering information on the latest ransomware threats, including the tactics, techniques, and procedures threat actors use.
+This information can inform an organization's cyber security tools and strategies and help them prepare for potential ransomware attacks.
+Threat intelligence can also help organizations identify vulnerabilities in their systems and applications that ransomware could exploit.

-According to the 2022 DBIR, about two-thirds of breaches involved phishing, stolen credentials and/or ransomware.
-Ransomware was involved in 25% of all breaches.
-The majority of all attacks involve ransomware in some way, usually beginning with a phishing attack, and often don’t even involve a ransom, only extortion.
+According to the 2022 DBIR, about two-thirds of breaches involved phishing, stolen credentials, or ransomware.
+Ransomware was involved in 25% of all email security breaches.
+Most attacks begin with a phishing attack and then use methods from ransomware attacks to extort and exploit businesses.

-In February 2022, the Cybersecurity and Infrastructure Security Agency (CISA) reported that it was aware of ransomware attacks against 14 of 16 U.S. critical infrastructure sector sectors.
-The assets, systems, and networks of these infrastructures are considered vital to the nation's security, and the incapacitation or destruction of any of these sectors would have a debilitating effect on national security, economic security, public health, or safety.
+In February 2022, the Cybersecurity and Infrastructure Security Agency (CISA) reported being aware of ransomware attacks against 14-16 U.S. critical infrastructure sectors.
+The assets, systems, and networks of these infrastructures are considered vital to the nation's security, and the incapacitation or destruction of any of these sectors would have a debilitating effect on national security, economic security, public health, and safety.

-The rise in ransomware variants can be attributed to several factors such as the increasing availability of ransomware as a service (RaaS) on the dark web, which allows cybercriminals with little or no experience to launch ransomware attacks.
-Another factor is the development of new techniques and tools by cybercriminals, including the use of machine learning and artificial intelligence to create more sophisticated and targeted attacks.
+The rise in ransomware variants can be attributed to several factors, such as the increasing availability of ransomware as a service (RaaS) on the dark web, which allows cybercriminals with little or no experience to launch ransomware attacks.
+Another factor is the development of new techniques and tools by cybercriminals, including Machine Learning and Artificial Intelligence, to create more sophisticated and targeted attacks.

-Additionally, the shift to remote work has created new IT vulnerabilities, which cybercriminals are exploiting with ransomware attacks.
-Furthermore, the use of cryptocurrency for ransom payments has made it easier for cybercriminals to remain anonymous and evade law enforcement.
+Additionally, the shift to remote work has created new I.T. vulnerabilities, which cybercriminals exploit with ransomware attacks.
+Furthermore, using cryptocurrency for ransom payments has made it easier for cybercriminals to remain anonymous and evade law enforcement.

 Russian Ransomware Attack Targets Royal Mail